LukeGrahamLandry/franca/devlog.md

     oh i should have looked at the code: i don't do struct types in va_arg. works if i add `&` to the caller.
 - found a few new fr bugs for tests/todo
+- only parse the subword cls syntax in one place

 ## (Jan 5)